Ghini/ghini.desktop/doc/open-invitation.rst

 whenever you want, open a pull request so your edits can be considered for inclusion in the main branch.
 Ghini is mostly continuously unit tested, so before your code is added to the main branch, it should follow our quality guidelines for contributions.
-With libre software you acquire freedom and contribute to it something that earns you visibility: Your additions stays yours, you share them back to the community, and will see them completed and made better by others.
+With libre software you acquire freedom and contribute to it, something that earns you visibility: Your additions stays yours, you share them back to the community, and will see them completed and made better by others.
 Having your code added to the main branch simplifies your upgrade procedure.